 Particle numbers were higher, between the base of the photic zone through 1000 m at the ETNP ODZ site, than at the same-latitude, oxygenic P16 Station 100 (Figure S7A).
 Particle size distributions were similar between the two sites above 500 m, being characterized by overlapping confidence intervals generated by a general additive model.
 From 500 m to 1000 m, particle size distributions were flatter at the ETNP site, being characterized by a smaller proportion of small particles, relative to large ones (Figure S7B).

-Small particles (100 μm - 500 μm) at the ETNP ODZ site were about two orders of magnitude more common than large particles ( 500 μm) (Figure S8).
-Large particle numbers appeared to attenuate more quickly than small particles, and more generally follow a power law decrease, while small particles appeared to increase around 500 m.
-Flux was predicted to be predominantly from small, rather than large particles, at all depths except the very surface.
-The particle size distribution, calculated only on large particles, was more variable between depths than calculated for small particles.
+Microaggregate particles (100 μm - 500 μm) at the ETNP ODZ site were about two orders of magnitude more common than marine snow particles ( 500 μm) (Figure S8).
+Marine snow particle numbers appeared to attenuate more quickly than microaggregate particles, and more generally follow a power law decrease, while microaggregate particles appeared to increase around 500 m.
+Flux was predicted to be predominantly from microaggregate, rather than marine snow particles, at all depths except the very surface.
+The particle size distribution, calculated only on marine snow particles, was more variable between depths than calculated for microaggregate particles.
 Data from the oxic P16 Station 100 suggested more particles, steeper particle size distribution, and more flux at this station than at the ETNP station.
-They also suggested that differences between large and small particles, with respect to number, flux and size distribution that were broadly similar to the ones seen at ETNP Station P2.
+They also suggested that differences between microaggregate and marine snow particles, with respect to number, flux and size distribution that were broadly similar to the ones seen at ETNP Station P2.

 In contrast to the anoxic station, at the oxic station, flux always decreased with depth (Figure S9A+B).